-There was a moment that I considered getting my law degree after graduating.
+There was a moment when I considered getting my law degree after graduating.
 This was a very brief moment until I realized I was ready to start my career. 🙂 I had several classmates pursue their law degree and I was always curious if it was really worth it.
 Curious, I tasked my intern Kevin to do some research to see what he could dig up.
 So is the average cost of law school really worth it?
-Let’s find out…..
+Let’s find out…

 The Average Cost of Law School Tuition

 For our first grouping of the top twenty graduate law schools in the country, the average tuition comes in at $45,569 per year.

 The averages are calculated taking the number one school which is Harvard, and the number twenty school which is the University of Minnesota Twin Cities, and dividing them by two.
 The figures and school rankings were all gathered from the U.S. News graduate school rankings.
 All of the figures will also assume the out-of-state tuition fee.

 According to Berkley University Career Center, it takes on average three years of law school to pass the Bar so that you can become a practicing lawyer.

 Therefore, the average cost of law school for a graduate of the top twenty law schools in the country comes out to be $136,707 plus their undergraduate degree of $76,000 to be a final total of $212,707.

 Second, we will analyze the second group of top law schools.
 The average cost of tuition for this grouping is $38,308 which applied to the same three-year figure would come out to $114,924.
 These figures were calculated in the same format as described above in the first grouping.